NoemPHP/state-machine/docs/README.md

 ### Using `RegionBuilder`

-`RegionBuilder` in Noem State Machine is a class used for constructing and configuring finite state machines.
+The `RegionBuilder` in Noem State Machine is a class used for constructing and configuring finite state machines.
 It allows developers to define states, transitions, guards, entry and exit events and actions within a state machine, making it convenient for implementing stateful behavior in applications.